Prisoner George WHITE as NUTT, George NUTT alias White

 Ref: CON33-1-107_00197_L

-Unlike many of these transportation records, this one contains some information of Nutt's work record and serial criminal offenses upto his discharge in 1884.
+Unlike many of these transportation records, this one contains some information of George Nutt's work record and serial criminal offences up to his discharge in 1884.

-The Archives Office of Tasmania & the Queen Victoria Museum and Art Gallery copies of this prisoner's vignette both bear the number "1" on the mount, recto.
-An ink stain of a square stamp partially covering the convict's face is evident on the AOT copy.
+The black and white copies of George Nutt's mugshot held at the Archives Office of Tasmania and the Queen Victoria Museum and Art Gallery both bear the number "1" on the front mount under the photo.
+But on this copy held at the Archives Office of Tasmania in Hobart, there is the addition of an ink stain of a square stamp partially covering the prisoner's face.

 AOT: PH30/1/3222